ShakalBhau0001/Python-Mini-Projects/YouTube-Audio-Downloader/README.md

 ---

 ## ⚠️ Disclaimer
-This tool is for **educational purposes only**.
+This tool is for **Educational Purposes Only**.
 Download content only if you have the rights or permission.

 ---